deemp/flakes/README/Conventions.md

 git commit -m "some message"
 git stash
 git push
-# wait some time for locks to be updated and these changes to be fetched
+# wait some time for locks to be updated
+# can be omitted in case of automatic fetches
+git fetch
-git pull
+git rebase
 git stash pop
 ```